ludvikpet/Group98_MLOps/reports/README.md

 > *costing the most was ... due to ... .
 Working in the cloud was ...*
 >
 > Answer:
+> We spent a total of $6 to train the model on Vetex AI, Inference on Cloud Run and storage on GCP.

+> Unfortunately, we couldn’t retrieve detailed cost breakdowns from the Google Cloud Platform to identify which service was the most expensive.
+We suspect this might be due to running on credits.

+> As a group, we agreed that while Google Cloud offers powerful tools, its interface is not very user-friendly, and navigating the platform can be slow and frustrating.
+The terminal commands were easier to work with, but we encountered issues gaining access to GPUs, which was particularly inconvenient.
+Despite these challenges, there was a consensus that running the model was relatively inexpensive overall.
 --- question 27 fill here ---

 ### Question 28